BrockCruess/BROCK-bot/README.md

 - Monitors specified categories for inactive channels

+- Add categories to monitor for expired channels using `/add Expired Channels Category`

 - Marks channels as expired after configured number of days

+- Set the number of days before a channel is marked as expired using `/set Channel Expiry Days`

 - Creates log entries with delete buttons for expired channels